 TBD

-The Paradise Recreation Revilaization Project is underway!
+The Paradise Regional Recreation Center Rebuild Project is underway!
 This section will be used to provide information and periodic updates on the Paradise Recreation Center.
 Please continue to check back for additional information.

 During the August 2022 Amenity Authority Committee (AAC) Meeting, District Staff gave a presentation on the Proposed Capital Improvement Project for the Demolition and Rebuild of the Paradise Regional Recreation Center to gain AAC direction on proceeding with conceptual design plans and resident input survey.